What is cohousing?

 "You never know who will show up or what you'll learn," says Jay KapLon about a skillshare evening he and wife, Nancy, host once or twice a month at Eastern Village Cohousing in Silver Spring, Maryland.
 Unlike the BIG skillshare events held in cities across the U.S., this home-grown skillshare is held in the EVC Common House.
 People bring crafts, repairs, skills to learn and skills to teach.
 They've taught each other sewing and shoe repair.
 They've even learned how to repair lamps.
 It's low key with folks dropping in and out during the evening.
 Abundant hot chocolate and munchies round out the fun.
 Wanna learn more?
 Email Jay!

 Do you have a regular or semi-regular event in your Common House you'd like to share?
-Send info to
+Send info to Ann.
+Please include details and contact information.

 Up?
 Down?
 Where will interest rates be in 2016?